capieroni/SCOPE/README.md

 **Scientific Chart and Output Parsing Engine (SCOPE)**

-Welcome to **SCOPE**, a comprehensive framework designed to detect, parse, and extract data from scientific charts and graphs within research publications.
+Welcome to **SCOPE**, a framework and research initiative designed to detect, parse, and extract data from scientific charts and graphs within research publications.
 SCOPE (based on DeepRule) integrates multiple open-source components (such as CornerNet and MS COCO APIs) and leverages deep learning, computer vision, and OCR techniques.
 Its main goal is to serve as a foundation for a larger-scale system (REALM) that can automatically extract structured data from figures in scientific documents, identify key insights, and highlight “negative” or “insignificant” results.

 This repository provides instructions for setting up the environment, installing dependencies, compiling necessary components, and running both training and inference pipelines.
 It also covers how to access and use the CHARTEX dataset, incorporate OCR, and extend the system’s functionalities.